-To determine the impact of coating system on telescope performance I combined the data in Figure 1 with the spectral data I had already on hand for the detector (human eye, Mallincam), light source (bright nebula, dim nebula, galaxy, Moon, light polluted sky), and filter (no filter, Astronomic UHC, Baader UV/IR, 680nm Pass).
+To determine the impact of coating system on telescope performance I combined the data in Figure A-1 with the spectral data I have already on hand for the detector (human eye, Mallincam), light source (bright nebula, dim nebula, galaxy, Moon, light polluted sky), and filter (no filter, Astronomic UHC, Baader UV/IR, 680nm Pass).
 By stacking these four things together numerically, detector + filter + telescope + light source, I was able to predict the relative brightness of each coating system.
-Since the Celestron coating system seems to perform similarly to the Meade system, I have only used the Meade system in my calculations.
-Figure 2 shows the relative brightness of each coating system when the scopes are used visually.
+Since the Celestron coating system seems to perform similarly to the Meade system, I have used the Meade system in my calculations only.

+Figure A-2 shows the relative brightness of each coating system when the scopes are used visually.
 Regardless of light source, the more modern UHTC coating is about 16% brighter than the standard coating.
-The dielectric coated RC performs even better, at about 27% brighter than the standard coated SCT.
-Figure 3 shows the relative brightness of each coating system when the scopes are used with a typical CCD camera, in this case a Mallincam Xtreme (sensor = Sony ICX418AKL).
+The dielectric coated VRC perform even better, at about 27% brighter than the standard coated SCT.

+Figure A-3 shows the relative brightness of each coating system when the scopes are used with a standard Mallincam Xtreme (Sony ICX418AKL).
 Relative scope performance on bright and dim nebulae is similar to what was found during visual use, but performance on infrared rich light sources like galaxies and the Moon varies significantly.
+To confirm my predictions of relative brightness, I went back to some of the images I collected during my comparison testing.